 Disk Management overview

-Disk Management is a system utility for managing hard disks and the volumes, or partitions, that they contain.
+Disk Management is a system utility for managing hard disks and the volumes or partitions that they contain.
 With Disk Management, you can initialize disks, create volumes, format volumes with the FAT, FAT32, or NTFS file systems, and create fault-tolerant disk systems.
-Disk Management enables you to perform most disk-related tasks without shutting down the system or interrupting users; most configuration changes take effect immediately.
+Disk Management enables you to perform most disk-related tasks without restarting the system or interrupting users; most configuration changes take effect immediately.

-Disk Management, which replaces the Disk Administrator utility used in Windows NT 4.0, offers many features, including:
+Disk Management, which replaces the Disk Administrator utility used in Microsoft® Windows® NT 4.0, offers many features, including:

 Basic and dynamic disk storage.
-Basic disks contain basic volumes, such as primary partitions, extended partitions, and logical drives.
+Basic disks contain basic volumes, such as primary partitions and logical drives in extended partitions.
 Use basic disks on portable computers or when you plan to install multiple operating systems in different partitions on the same disk.
+For more information, see Basic disks and volumes.

-Dynamic disks contain dynamic volumes that offer features not available in basic disks, such as the ability to create fault-tolerant volumes.
-You can extend or mirror dynamic volumes and add new dynamic disks without restarting the computer.
+Dynamic disks contain dynamic volumes that offer more features than basic disks, such as the ability to create fault-tolerant volumes on the Microsoft® Windows® 2000 Server family or Microsoft® Windows Server 2003 family of operating systems.
+You can extend dynamic volumes (except system or boot volumes), mirror dynamic volumes, and add new dynamic disks without restarting the computer.
+For more information, see Dynamic disks and volumes.

 Local and remote disk management.
-By using Disk Management, you can manage any remote computer running Windows 2000, Windows XP, or on which you are a member of the Administrators group.
+By using Disk Management, you can manage any remote computer running Windows 2000, Microsoft® Windows® XP Professional, or Windows Server 2003 operating systems on which you are a member of the Backup Operators group or Administrators group.
+For more information about managing disks and volumes remotely, see Remote disk management.